 Not bad for an idea born a few days before Christmas, over a coffee session with Mr Koh Choon Hui, Chairman of Singapore Children’s Society.

-The project was officially launched on 25 February 2009 at the Society's Corporate Office.
-Attending the launch was Mr Koh Choon Hui, Mr Kurt Wee, Chief Executive Officer Mr Alfred Tan, Senior Director of the Fund-raising Department Mr Chia Boon Khiang, staff as well as members of the press.
+The project was officially launched on 25 February 2009 at the Society’s Corporate Office.
+Attending the launch was Mr Koh Choon Hui, then Chief Executive Officer Mr Alfred Tan, then Senior Director of the Fundraising Department, staff as well as members of the press.

 “As a voluntary welfare organisation, the need for funds increases during a recession.
 Business-wise, we can be more frugal, but we can’t expect the children’s needs to fluctuate with the economy.